 From bubbling mozzarella on a fresh pizza pie to nutty Parmigiano-Reggiano sprinkled on your movie-night popcorn, nothing quite compares to cheese.
-But if you've recently begun a weight-loss journey, you might be wondering if you need to cut out cheese’s creamy, crumbly, gooey delights.
+But if you've recently started your weight-loss journey, you might be wondering if you need to cut out the creamy, crumbly, gooey delights of cheese.
 Wonder no longer.

-Not only is cheese delicious; it can totally work in a healthy pattern of eating—even the full-fat kind, and even when you’re following a weight-loss program, assures Caroline Passerrello, MS, RDN, LDN, a spokesperson for the Academy of Nutrition and Dietetics and an instructor at the University of Pittsburgh.
-While specifics vary by type (more on all that in a moment), cheese in general delivers key nutrients including phosphorus, and vitamins A and D, she says.
-And many varieties are good or excellent sources of calcium and protein, the latter being an important aspect of satiety.
+Not only is cheese delicious; it can also totally work in a healthy pattern of eating—even the full-fat kind and even when you’re following a weight-loss program, assures Caroline Passerrello, M.S., RDN, a registered dietitian nutritionist, a spokesperson for the Academy of Nutrition and Dietetics, and an instructor at the University of Pittsburgh.
+While specifics vary by type (more on all that in a moment), cheese, in general, delivers key nutrients, including phosphorus and vitamins A and D, she says.
+And many varieties are good or excellent sources of calcium and protein, the latter being an important factor for satiety.

-Unless you have a milk allergy and or are lactose-intolerant, there’s really no health reason to ban cheese from your diet, Passarrello says.
-(If you are in one of those groups, non-dairy cheese might be something to consider.)
+Unless you have a milk allergy and/or are lactose-intolerant, there’s really no health reason to ban cheese from your diet, Passerrello says.
+If you are in one of those groups, nondairy cheese might be something to consider.
 Otherwise, it’s totally fine to enjoy cheese!

 Can eating cheese help you lose weight?

-At some point you may have stumbled across an Internet theory that the probiotics found in some cheeses can fire up metabolism and melt belly fat.
+At some point, you may have stumbled across an internet theory that the probiotics found in some cheeses can fire up metabolism and melt belly fat.
 Alas, that is a myth.
-There’s no evidence that any single food can target belly fat, explains Angela Goscilo, MS, RD, CDN, nutrition manager at WW.
+There’s no evidence that any single food can target belly fat, explains Angela Goscilo, M.S., R.D., senior manager of nutrition at WW.
 Not to sound like a broken record, but the same strategies that promote healthy weight loss also support healthier levels of belly fat.
 If you’re looking to build core strength, consider movements that target the abdominal muscles, like planks.